xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/admin.md

 ---
 In addition to the regular {% link "order processing facilities" ref_6q6Mj9CC %} Secure Trading allows also to void and refund orders in full and/or partially paid with this payment method directly in the X-Cart Admin area.

-A store admin can void an order paid with Secure Trading payments only within the same day the order was placed at.
-At 00:00 AM (UTC) next day to the order was paid Secure Trading completes  transaction's processing and void operations become inavailable.
+A store admin can void an order paid with Secure Trading payments only within the same day the order was placed.
+At 00:00 AM (UTC) next day to the order was paid Secure Trading settles  transactions and void operations become inavailable.
 A cart admin can only refund the orders placed the day before or earlier.

 To void an order a store admin should open the order details page of the order in question and click on the **Void** button in the blue section: